 So by turning your face red after you drink, what does your body want to tell you?

-However, there are some products that prevent this extreme blushing, the most effective one being our Sunset pills!
+However, there are some products that prevent this extreme blushing, the most effective one being our Sunset pills.
 Not only do our pills stop the reaction and control of the redness, but they are also infused with very potent antioxidants, Vitamin C, and other active ingredients that help in solving the underlying cause of this reaction.
-But before we get into that, let’s take a look at the main reason why this reaction occurs in the first place.
+But before we get into that, let’s take a look at the main reason why this flushing reaction occurs in the first place.

 Reasons for Alcohol Flush Reaction

 When we drink, our body uses the liver to break down and metabolize the alcohol.
-While it’s doing that, the alcohol gets converted in acetaldehyde, a cancerogenic toxin, which is further broken down into acetic acid.
+While it’s doing that, the alcohol gets converted into acetaldehyde, a cancerogenic toxin, which is further broken down into acetic acid.
 This is eventually broken down into carbon dioxide and water.

 Unfortunately, it’s actually all the alcohol metabolization’s main two enzymes’ fault.
 The first enzyme is responsible for turning alcohol into acetaldehyde, whereas the second one turns the acetaldehyde into CO2 and water.
 With those who have this condition, both of these enzymes don’t function properly; the first one working too fast, while the second one not working at all.
 So, the alcohol quickly turns into the dangerous compound acetaldehyde, while this harmful toxin does not get converted into the harmless CO2 and water.

 How to Prevent Alcohol Flush Reaction